Walking on Sunshine (Katrina and the Waves song): In popular culture

+An instrumental version was used as a theme song for the short-lived, weekly hour-long Australian game show called The Main Event hosted by Larry Emdur, it aired on the Seven Network from 7 April 1991 until 22 November 1992.
+This was an arranged version by series music composer Jamie Rigg where it featured female vocalists reapeating the title of the show as its only lyric.

 The song is very popular in commercials, and advertisers typically pay $150,000 to $200,000 per year to use the song.
-This song appeared in a mashup with Beyoncé's "Halo" in the popular television show Glee, featured in the Season 1 episode "Vitamin D." It was performed by the female members of the glee club New Directions, with featured solos by Rachel Berry (Lea Michele) and Mercedes Jones (Amber Riley).
-It was released as a single on October 7, 2009 through digital download on iTunes, and debuted on the Billboard Hot 100 at number 40 while reaching number 4 in Ireland, number 9 in the UK and number 10 in Australia.
-The song is featured as a cover on the dance rhythm game Just Dance 2023 Edition.
-In Futurama, it's Philip J. Fry's favorite song, and in the Season 4 episode "The Sting", the Planet Express janitor Scruffy plays a bagpipe version at Fry's funeral.
+This song appeared in a mashup with Beyoncé's "Halo" in the popular television show Glee, featured in the Season 1 episode "Vitamin D".
+It was performed by the female members of the glee club New Directions, with featured solos by Rachel Berry (Lea Michele) and Mercedes Jones (Amber Riley).
+It was released as a single on October 7, 2009, through digital download on iTunes, and debuted on the Billboard Hot 100 at number 40 while reaching number 4 in Ireland, number 9 in the UK and number 10 in Australia.

+In 2003, a version of the song was used in a commercial for the kids toy brand Fisher-Price.

+An unsold remake pilot of classic short-lived 80s game show Child's Play called You're Kidding Me! hosted by John O'Hurley used it as its main theme song.

+The song has been featured in many movies, such as High Fidelity, American Psycho, Daddy Day Care, Herbie: Fully Loaded, The Secret of My Success, Bean, The Master of Disguise, Look Who's Talking, Ella Enchanted, Ramona and Beezus, and more.